sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 Or *how I learned to stop worrying and love distributed systems.*

 TODO
-- proofread the abstract description of the reactive loop before describing the use cases?
 - figures for the use cases
 - streamline all sections to focus on the "thought framework" idea for reasoning, and no other project concern (budget...)
 - normalize state/status ? (job/printer)